nf-core/tools/nf_core/pipeline-template/README.md

 ## Pipeline output

-To see the the results of a test run with a full size dataset refer to the [results](https://nf-co.re/{{ short_name }}/results) section of the documentation.
+To see the the results of a test run with a full size dataset refer to the [results](https://nf-co.re/{{ short_name }}/results) tab on the nf-core website pipeline page.
 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/{{ short_name }}/output).